How I stopped living in survival mode and started creating real connection

 For a good chunk of my life, I didn’t really realise I was moving through the world in survival mode… I just thought I was “too emotional” or “too sensitive” or “overreacting.”

 Looking back, it makes perfect sense.
 I grew up in an abusive home, where safety (emotional and physical) wasn’t something I could rely on.
 I never learned how to handle tension, express what I truly felt, or trust that my needs mattered.
 Instead, I learned how to read the room, anticipate everyone else’s reactions, and make myself as easy-to-deal-with as possible in order to keep the peace.
-I became the girl who pleased, performed, and stayed quiet.
+Like most women I know - I became the “good girl” who learned to please, perform, and stay quiet.

 You don’t know that you’re bracing… but your shoulders haven’t dropped in years.